dnitsch/aws-cli-auth/README.md

 - As the process of re-requesting new credentials is **by design** and should be used in places where it cannot be automated - it is good idea **IF POSSIBLE** to use longer sessions for ***NON LIVE*** AWS accounts so that the prompt is not too frequent.

+- Prior to `v0.8.0` you might be need to manually kill the `aws-cli-auth` process manually from your OS's process manager.

 ## Install

 MacOS